haskell-github-trust/replace-megaparsec/README.md

 * [Benchmarks](#benchmarks)
 * [Hypothetically Asked Questions](#hypothetically-asked-questions)

-__replace-megaparsec__ is for finding text patterns, and also replacing or splitting on the found patterns.
+__replace-megaparsec__ finds text patterns, and also replaces or splits on the found patterns.
 This activity is traditionally done with regular expressions, but __replace-megaparsec__ uses [__megaparsec__](http://hackage.haskell.org/package/megaparsec)